SeisoLLC/easy_infra/docs/Ansible/index.rst

 Resources
 ---------

-Configuring custom checks can be done by leveraging the robust Rego language, maintained by the, Open Policy Agent (OPA) offers useful resources for cloud native infrastructure administrators.

-OPA also hosts `The Rego Playground <https://play.openpolicyagent.org/>`_ for testing custom rules written in Rego.
+Configuring custom checks can be done by leveraging the robust Rego language, maintained by the Open Policy Agent (OPA).
+OPA hosts `The Rego Playground <https://play.openpolicyagent.org/>`_ for testing custom rules written in Rego.